 For Bernard, who came up with a wonderful title for something “I could write one day”.
-I’m sorry its not a social commentary on youth trends and social yo yo, frankly the spirits led me somewhere entirely different, and particularly less relevant.
+I’m sorry its not a social commentary on youth trends and social yo yo.
 I hope this makes you smile though.

 It was a regular Friday evening when I met her.
 Music, alcohol and dance, I had chanced upon an angel, feathered in blouse and skirt.

 As most evenings did, it started with a small number, lovers spread out, littered in the mix of wooden chairs and tables, god knows what conversations, beer bottles and glass.
 The khebab man steamed his meat, hot smoke a cloud above his head.
 A stick bounced off the corners of his mouth.
 He would chew and spit, poking frivolously at meat as if blocking some ill intent of an afterlife.
 I sat behind the drums and stared out into space.
 Silent, expectant maybe?
 Hopeful.

 Paakow tuned his guitar, Mike connected the cords to his piano, I sat behind in silence, eyes veering to Emmanuel.
 I had caught him wink at her when we first came in, now there they sat, so close their foreheads almost touched, whispering secrets.He thrived on making them laugh.

 “Ohh nice name”

 She had a gap between her teeth, large cheeks, her face disappeared when she smiled.